thommignot/processcontroller/README.rst

 Useful to read prompts or anything that does not end with an EOL

+* decode:

+This option is used to tell processcontroller to decode or not what is read from the subprogram, True by default

 Don't forget that you have to create a new instance a ProcessController everytime you want to execute a new subprogram

 Please feel free to read the tests and code for a better understanding